orchestra-code/spyglasses-wordpress/readme.txt

 * Added manual sync option in settings

 == Upgrade Notice ==

+= 1.0.0 =
+Major update with improved caching plugin compatibility and enhanced reliability.
+Fixes detection issues on sites with aggressive caching and adds better error recovery.

 = 0.3.2 =
 Important bugfix: Fixes an issue that could cause "Custom Blocking Rules" settings to fail with an error.